Bramahimm/gocJoki-blog/README.md

 #  - Next.js & TypeScript

- modern web application for JokiGoC, a professional service platform offering IT services, academic assistance, and premium templates.
+  web application for JokiGoC, a professional service platform offering IT services, academic assistance, and premium templates.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## 🚀 Features